chchurcher/fprog-game_theory/docs/dualOfStrategies.md

 [Back to Main Documentation](/README.md)
-# Simulation Findings for Duel of Strategies
+# Simulation Findings for "Duel of Strategies"

 This document presents the results of a simulation where various player strategies competed against each other in one-by-one duels.
 The players in this simulation were: